 These tips will help you think about what to consider when choosing the perfect bird table for your garden.

 Make sure your bird table is big enough.
-If your bird table is too small you will probably see more squabbles than fighting.
-Choose a bird table with an area of about 3-4 square feet.
+If it’s too small you will probably see more fighting than feeding, as birds don’t tend to like crowded areas, so choose a bird table with a feeding platform of about 3-4 square foot.

-Traditionally bird tables were made of wood and although wooden bird tables are still the most popular you can now find tables in many different materials such as metal, plastic, polycarbonate, and even glass.
+Most bird tables are made of wood and although wooden bird tables are still popular you can now find tables made of other materials such as metal, plastic, polycarbonate, and even glass.

 Bird tables made of more modern materials are often easier to clean and can withstand the elements better.
 This means they may last longer than wooden bird tables, which over time can rot no matter how well they’re treated and maintained.
 If you have a contemporary or urban garden, then a more modern style bird table may fit right in.

 When choosing a wooden bird table make sure it has been constructed from FSC certified wood.
 FSC stands for Forest Stewardship Council and wood marked with their ‘tick tree’ logo has come from forests that meet high environmental and social standards.

 Cheap, poorly constructed bird tables can pose a danger to birds.
 Moving or ‘scissoring’ joints could trap them, and sharp, unfinished edges could hurt their feet.
 Low-quality bird tables are unlikely to withstand the Great British weather for very long, so choose a well-made bird table that’s built to last.

 The majority of bird tables come with a roof.
 They’re an integral part of a bird table and will help keep food fresh and dry and may help prevent larger birds taking all the food before smaller birds get a chance.
 You may even find that some birds use the bird table as a roost at night sheltering under the roof to keep warm.